More from Metadata

 My Artist Name Is Already Used by Someone Else.
 Will This Be an Issue?

 Before committing to an artist name, make sure it’s not already being used or trademarked by another artist.
-This step is essential to avoid legal complications and confusion on streaming platforms.
-A generic or shared name could lead to your music being mistakenly attributed to another artist, affecting your visibility and brand.
+This step is essential to avoid any legal complication and/or mapping confusion on the stores.
+A generic name will almost always lead to your music being mistakenly attributed to another artist, which will negatively affect your visibility and brand.

-Having an ISNI code (International Standard Name Identifier) can significantly help platforms associate your music with the correct profile.
-If you don’t already have an ISNI, you can apply for one through the ISNI website.
+Having an ISNI code (International Standard Name Identifier) can help platforms associate your music with the correct profile, however it's not as efficient as using an original artist name.
+You can apply for one through the ISNI website.

 Start your journey to global music distribution today—sign up in just a few clicks! 🚀 Sign up now